bchareyre/yade-mpi/doc/sphinx/user.rst

 Frequently, though, the surface can be conveniently described as surface between polylines in space.
 For instance, cylinder is surface between two polygons (closed polylines).
 The :yref:`yade.pack.sweptPolylines2gtsSurface` offers the functionality of connecting several polylines with triangulation.

 .. note::
 	The implementation of :yref:`yade.pack.sweptPolylines2gtsSurface` is rather simplistic: all polylines must be of the same length, and they are connected with triangles between points following their indices within each polyline (not by distance).
-On the other hand, points can be co-incident, if the ``threshold`` parameter is positive: degenerate triangles with vertices closer that ``threshold`` are automatically elimintated.
+On the other hand, points can be co-incident, if the ``threshold`` parameter is positive: degenerate triangles with vertices closer that ``threshold`` are automatically eliminated.

 Manipulating lists efficiently (in terms of code length) requires being familiar with `list comprehensions <http://docs.python.org/tutorial/datastructures.html#list-comprehensions>`_ in python.